 In addition to excellent classroom teachers, Sacred Heart has several staff members who support these teachers in meeting the academic, social, and emotional needs of each student.
 The role of each of those staff members is described below.

 The learning specialist works with students, parents, and teachers to support students who have a diagnosis of learning difficulties.
 The learning specialist will help identify specific learning strategies, encourage the application of strategies, and monitor student progress.
 Services are available for students in all grades, and the learning specialist will work with public schools as well as private agencies in the diagnosis of learning difficulties.
 The learning specialist will provide pull-out services to students in grades 6-8 as well.

-Character Education Lessons: The social worker may work with whole classes onÂ character education.
+Character Education Lessons: The counselor may work with whole classes on character education.
 Topics covered include but are not limited to sharing, citizenship, good sportsmanship, cooperation, conflict resolution, and friendship.

 Individual and Small Groups: A child may be referred by parent or teacher for individual or small group work for a variety of reasons.
-The social worker may work with a child to facilitate behavioral change, to enhance communication and social skills, to help students cope with daily and life stressors, and to promote decision making skills.
-The social worker will meet with the child and communicate with parents and teachers regarding the child's individual needs.
+The counselor may work with a child to facilitate behavioral change, to enhance communication and social skills, help students cope with daily and life stressors, and promote decision making skills.
+The counselor will meet with the child and communicate with parents and teachers regarding the child's individual needs.